Refinement on spectral Tur\'{a}n's theorem: Alternative proof of Theorem

 \section{Alternative proof of Theorem \ref{thm460}}

 The proof of Nikiforov \cite{Niki2007laa2} for Theorem \ref{thm460} is more algebraic and based on the characteristic polynomial of the complete $r$-partite graph.
-Moreover, his proof also relies on a theorem relating the spectral radius and the number of cliques \cite{Niki2002cpc}, as well as an old theorem of Zykov \cite{Zykov1949} (also proved independently by Erd\H{o}s \cite{Erd1962}), which is now known as the clique version of Tur\'{a}n's theorem.
+Moreover, his proof relies on an inequality \cite{Niki2002cpc} relating the spectral radius and the number of cliques, as well as an old theorem of Zykov \cite{Zykov1949} (see Erd\H{o}s \cite{Erd1962}), which asserts that $k_s(G) \le k_s(T_r(n))$ for every $s\ge 2$, where $k_s(G)$ is the number of $s$-cliques in $G$.
+This result is viewed as a clique extension of Tur\'{a}n's theorem.

-In addition, the proof of Guiduli \cite[pp. 58--61]{Gui1996} for the spectral Tur\'{a}n theorem is completely different from that of Nikiforov.
-The main idea of Guiduli's proof reduces the problem of bounding the largest spectral radius among $K_{r+1}$-free graphs to complete $r$-partite graphs by applying a spectral extension of Erd\H{o}s' degree majorization algorithm \cite{Erd1970}.
-Then one can show further that the balanced complete $r$-partite graph attains the maximum spectral radius among all complete $r$-partite graphs; see, e.g., \cite{HJZ2013,KN2014} for more spectral applications, and \cite{Fur2015,BBCLMS2017} for related topics.
+The proof of Guiduli \cite[pp. 58--61]{Gui1996} for Theorem \ref{thm460} is completely different from that of Nikiforov.
+The main idea of Guiduli's proof reduces the problem for $K_{r+1}$-free graphs to that for complete $r$-partite graphs by applying a spectral technique of Erd\H{o}s' degree majorization algorithm \cite{Erd1970}.
+In this way, it is sufficient to show that the Tur\'{a}n graph $T_r(n)$ attains the maximum spectral radius among all complete $r$-partite graphs; see, e.g., \cite{HJZ2013,KN2014} for more spectral applications, and \cite{Fur2015,BBCLMS2017} for related topics.

 In this section, we shall provide an alternative proof of Theorem \ref{thm460}.
 The proof is motivated by the papers \cite{Gui1996,HJZ2013,KN2014}, and it is based on a spectral extension of the Zykov symmetrization \cite{Zykov1949}, which is becoming a powerful tool for extremal graph problems; see, e.g., \cite{FM2017} for a recent application on the minimum number of triangular edges.